Bruno-OGSilva/Customer-Retail-Analytics/models/staging/stg_lcl_sales.md

-# Staging Model: staging_lcl_sales
+# Staging Model: stg_lcl_sales

 ## Overview
-The `staging_lcl_sales` model is designed to extract, clean, and transform raw LCL sales data from the POS system.
+The `stg_lcl_sales` model is designed to extract, clean, and transform raw LCL sales data from the POS system.
 Data is sourced from the `raw_lcl_sales` table in the `pos` schema.
 This model performs several key transformations including renaming columns, cleaning currency-formatted values, casting data types, and generating a composite unique identifier.
 These steps ensure the data is consistent and ready for downstream analytics.

 ## Source Data
 - **Source Table:** `pos.raw_lcl_sales`